Requiem for the Living: Structure and scoring

 The first movement uses the traditional text Introit and Kyrie from the Requiem.
 The second movement deals with the transience of everything living, based on texts in Latin not usually part of the Requiem which has a Dies irae section instead.
-Vanitas Vanitatis combines texts from two Biblical sources: Ecclesiastes and the Book of Job.
+Vanitas Vanitatum combines texts from two Biblical sources: Ecclesiastes and the Book of Job.
 It is set dramatically by rhythms and surprising turns.
 A reviewer found the music reminiscent of the Organ Symphony by Camille Saint-Saëns.